mendix/MxPushNotifications/README.md

 ## Testing The Implementation

-Once you finished implementing the steps described in the previous steps, you might want to test whether everything is already in place.
+Once you finished implementing the steps described previously, you might want to test whether everything is already in place.
 This can be done easily by making use of the administration pages that should have been included into your application.
 Follow these steps to send a push notification to a device:

 ### Step 1 - Login to your hybrid mobile application